Surveying Employees to Design Your New Space

-And the best news of all is that TARTAN can guide this process for you—from gathering initial data from the employees, doing a few focused interviews, and potentially leading group conversations which will help prioritize and refine the elements that have surfaced as important.
+The best news of all is that TARTAN can guide this process for you.
+From gathering initial data from the employees, doing a few focused interviews, and potentially leading group conversations which will help prioritize and refine the elements that have surfaced as important.
 TARTAN considers this work part of the process of learning the larger picture of your business and where you want to take it.

 Those who work in the trenches of your company hold a lot of knowledge about how your business actually works—knowledge that is often undervalued by supervisors and managers.
 So, we encourage you to invite them into the conversation and poll them on what the new space can improve.
 You will certainly uncover new areas of improvement for the company.

-In the same way employees can help you with the operational aspects of the business, they can also help you understand the elements that will bring general comfort and productivity to their days.
+Employees can also help you with the operational aspects of the business.
+They can also help you design your new space and understand the elements that will bring comfort and productivity to their days.
 Of course, you are not promising to fulfill all wishes; you are looking to understand their priorities so that you invest in the things that matter most.
 Those things might include:

 - Small breakout and collaboration spaces